bazelbuild/rules_swift/doc/explicit_modules.md

 )
 ```

-To do this when vendoring your SDK, pass `--exclude-module WatchOS:BrowserEngineKit` etc.
+To do this when vendoring your SDK, pass `--exclude-module
+WatchOS:BrowserEngineKit` etc to the scan script.

 ## Providing a precomputed BUILD file